cjacker/opensource-toolchain-8051/README.md

 * Debugging on target using an on-target monitor:

-you need program a monitor firmware to your MCU first, good examples of monitors are [paulmon](https://www.pjrc.com/tech/8051/paulmon2.html) and [cmon51](http://cmon51.sourceforge.net/), but you need modified the codes to match your MCU's resources and settings.
+you need program a monitor firmware to your MCU first, good examples of monitors are [paulmon](https://www.pjrc.com/tech/8051/paulmon2.html) and [cmon51](http://cmon51.sourceforge.net/), but you may need modified the codes to match your MCU's resources and settings.

 * Debugging on target using an ICE (in circuit emulator):

-an ICE device is usually a little bit expensive. for Silicon Labs C8051Fx series, you can use U-ECx adapters with `newcdb` provided by 'e2drv'.
+an ICE device is usually a little bit expensive. for Silicon Labs C8051Fx series, you can use U-EC ICE adapters with `newcdb` provided by 'e2drv'.

 And always, you can use 'printf' via UART:-)